gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 the contents of a Javascript file your asset pipeline should give the final file your webservers serve a unique name.
 This lets you set HTTP caching headers for the far future, which lets web browsers actually cache the data on users' computers, saving you entire HTTP requests.
+A simple trick to get a unique name is to make the filename that your asset pipeline emits simply be the ``sha256`` of the file's contents.

 Sessions
 --------